On the Incompatibility of Special Relativity and Quantum Mechanics: Superluminal action and the Bohr-Einstein debate

 \begin{quote} The only theory which we can formulate at the present is a non-local one, and of course one is not satisfied with such a theory.
 I think one ought to say that the problem of reconciling quantum theory and relativity is not solved. \end{quote}

 \n A quarter of a century later, in the 1999 edition of d'Espagnat's influential treatise, one can read words to the same effect: ``[...] relativistic quantum physics is still a subject of controversy among the experts.
 A complete, self-consistent, and useful set of axioms in this field has not yet been developed'' (\cite{des99}, p.
 27).
+More generally, it seems appropriate to point out that the supposed reconciliation of special relativity and quantum mechanics achieved by Dirac ``is only partial, for no one has imagined, let alone produced a quantum theory of special relativity in which the Planck constant $\hbar$ is to appear in the Lorentz transformation'', and this fact should be taken into account by those who pursue the quantum gravity program \cite{ha12}.